AhmedSalihCezayir/Computer_Organization_Labs_CS224/README.md

 - `Lab 2`: Implementation of subprograms, usage of stack in subprograms, dynamic storage allocation, bit manipulation

-- `Lab 3`: Von Neumann's stored program concept, fundamentals of dynamic data structure construction and implementation of recursion in assembly language.
+- `Lab 3`: Von Neumann's stored program concept, implementation of linked lists and recursion in assembly language.